benc-uk/terrain-gen/README.md

-# Terrain Generation & Voxel Rendering
+# Terrain Generation & Raytraced Rendering

-A project exploring procedural terrain generation using fractal algorithms, and voxel based rendering techniques.
-It takes inspiration from classic terrain generation software such as Vista Pro on the Amiga, and also the classic VoxelSpace rendering technique as shown in the https://github.com/s-macke/VoxelSpace repo
+A project exploring procedural terrain generation using fractal algorithms, and real-time raytraced rendering techniques.
+It takes inspiration from classic terrain generation software such as Vista Pro on the Amiga, with modern GPU-accelerated raytracing for immersive 3D terrain exploration.

-It uses a mixture of Go, WebAssembly & modern JS to deliver high-performance terrain generation and visualization.
+It uses a mixture of Go, WebAssembly, modern JavaScript, and WebGL shaders to deliver high-performance terrain generation and visualization.

 ![alt text](.dev/image-2.png)
 ![alt text](.dev/image-1.png)